Apple’s macOS Monterey beta requires a substantial download and it could take a long time to install the software on your Mac.

 You should be able to get macOS Monterey installed in about 15 minutes.

 If this is your first time installing iOS beta software, it could take longer.
-It’s worth noting that the public macOS Monterey beta will be a bit easier to install.
+It’s worth noting that the public macOS Monterey beta is a bit easier to install.

 If you decide to install the beta on an external hard drive, you may need to budget a little more time.
 Installing the beta on an internal SSD or Fusion drive is usually a bit faster.